maybebyte/anthesis/nixos.md

 ### Managing things declaratively is sometimes harder

 NixOS presents a completely different approach to system management and while very powerful, it can also be very frustrating.
-When the 'magic' behind the scenes stops working, it can get ugly.
+When the magic behind the scenes stops working, it can get ugly.
 To the point that while abstracting away things in Nix saves effort in some ways, it creates more work in others.